DinoChiesa/Apigee-Sample-Jwt-Bearer-Token-Exchange/README.md

 _assertion_ that is signed with the client's private key.
 No secret ever crosses the network.

-The request for token looks like so:
+The request for token (taken from RFC 7523) looks like so:

 ```
 POST /token HTTP/1.1